NY Waterway crew rescues helicopter pilot

 Sweeney also said that he would be moving forward with two related bills.
 One bill, which currently has bipartisan support, aims to expand New Jersey’s medical marijuana program.

 According to this bill, patients would be able to receive medical marijuana in topical, edibles, and oils.
-Currently, only minors can receive marijuana in concentrated forms.
-Adult patients can buy the drug only in its raw form.
+Currently, only minors can receive marijuana in concentrated forms, whereas adult patients can only buy the drug in its raw form.

 This bill also removes the two-ounce limit on 30-day supplies that patients can receive for their conditions.
 Instead, patients would be able to receive marijuana at any quantity prescribed by a physician; if they don’t get a quantity prescribed, their supply could be given at the discretion of a treatment center.